pdwkang/Eating-Nemo/README.md

 In boss mode, player must shoot down the enemy while dodging its attacks.
 Player is given 6 shark lives at the start of each level, and higher level bosses have more hp and projectiles.

 ![alt text](./screenshot-bosslevel.png)
+---

-####Code Example: Bullet creation, firing, and collision in Vanilla JS
+##Code Example: Bullet creation, firing, and collision in Vanilla JS

-Creating 100 bullet objects with a constructor and pushing them into an array
+Creating bullet objects with a constructor and pushing them into an array
 ```javascript
 var bullets = [];